HermesGermany/galapagos/docs/galapagos_user_guide.md

 # Galapagos User Guide

+In this User Guide we assume that you have setup the three environments DEV, INT, and PROD.

 ## Log in / First access

 When first opening Galapagos, you need to authenticate yourself.
 You will see